MSB246/amongus_lang/README.md

 # Amongus Lang
-My own language using only amongus
+My own language using only amongus.
+A little joke I made cuz it seemed funny :^)